Overv/VulkanTutorial/en/02_Development_environment.md

 [introduction chapter](!en/Introduction) for links to drivers from the major vendors.

 There is another program in this directory that will be useful for development.
-The `glslangValidator.exe` program will be used to compile shaders from the human-readable [GLSL](https://en.wikipedia.org/wiki/OpenGL_Shading_Language) to bytecode.
+The `glslangValidator.exe` and `glslc.exe` programs will be used to compile shaders from the human-readable [GLSL](https://en.wikipedia.org/wiki/OpenGL_Shading_Language) to bytecode.
 We'll cover this in depth in the [shader modules](!en/Drawing_a_triangle/Graphics_pipeline_basics/Shader_modules) chapter.
 The `Bin` directory also contains the binaries of the Vulkan loader